t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 6. Inventory attacks - happen if specific information about (smart) objects in possession of a user is disclosed.
 7. Linkage - is about when information of two of more IoT systems is combined so that a broader view on the personal data is created.

 When IoT systems are deployed, the above issues should be considered to ensure that private data remains private.
-These issues are particularly challenging in enviroments in which multiple users with different privacy preferences interact with the same IoT devices, e.g., an IoT device controlled by user A (low privacy settings) might leak private information about another user B (high privacy settings).
+These issues are particularly challenging in environments in which multiple users with different privacy preferences interact with the same IoT devices.
+For example, an IoT device controlled by user A (low privacy settings) might leak private information about another user B (high privacy settings).
 How to deal with these threats in practice is an area of ongoing research.

-## Data leakage {#sec5-11}
+## Data leakage {#sec5-10}

 Many IoT devices are resource-constrained and often deployed in unattended environments.
 Some of these devices can also be purchased off-the-shelf or online without any credential-provisioning process.
 Therefore, an attacker can have direct access to the device and apply advanced techniques to retrieve information that a traditional black box model does not consider.
 Example of those techniques are side-channel attacks or code disassembly.
 By doing this, the attacker can try to retrieve data such as:

 1. long term keys.
 These long term keys can be extracted by means of a side-channel attack or reverse engineering.
 If these keys are exposed, then they might be used to perform attacks on devices deployed in other locations.
 2. source code that might allow the attacker to determine bugs or find exploits to perform other types of attacks.
 The attacker might also just sell the source code.
 3. proprietary algorithms.
 The attacker can analyze these algorithms gaining valuable know-how.
-The attacker can alsocreate copies of the product (based on those propietary algorithms) or modify the algorithms to perform more advanced attacks.
+The attacker can also create copies of the product (based on those proprietary algorithms) or modify the algorithms to perform more advanced attacks.

 Protection against such data leakage patterns is not trivial since devices are inherently resource-constrained.
 An open question is whether there are any viable techniques to protect IoT devices and the data in the devices in such an adversarial model.

-## Trustworthy IoT Operation {#sec5-12}
+## Trustworthy IoT Operation {#sec5-11}

 Flaws in the design and implementation of a secure IoT device and network can lead to security vulnerabilities.
 For instance, a flaw is the distribution of an Internet-connected IoT device in which a default password is used in all devices.
 Many IoT devices can be found in the Internet by means of tools such as Shodan {{shodan}}, and if they have any vulnerability, it can then be exploited at scale, for example, to launch DDoS attacks.
 For instance, Dyn, a major DNS, was attacked by means of a DDoS attack originated from a large IoT botnet composed of thousands of compromised IP-cameras {{dyn-attack}}.
 Open questions in this area are: